porterbmoody/porterbmoody.github.io/blog/the 3 wise men.md

 The story of the three wise men who traveled to the birth of Jesus is a wonderful story with rich and inspiring symbolism.

+# What we know about the wise men